MapTab: A Diagnostic Benchmark for Long-Horizon Multi-Criteria Multimodal Reasoning on Heterogeneous Topological Graphs: Experiments

-\textbf{Observation 1: ``Shortest-path trap".} As shown in Table \ref{tab:route-repetition-ablation}, high performance is concentrated in the FR category.
-In the Metromap scenario, when the numbers of PR and NR samples are 957 and 2481 respectively, their effective planning ratios are only 0.73\% and 2.74\%.
-This suggests that models primarily depend on shortest-path guessing, succeeding only when the shortest path happens to meet the constraints, rather than truly understanding them.
+\textbf{Observation 1: ``Shortest-path trap''.} Performance is mainly concentrated in the FR category.
+On Metromap, the average EMA values for PR and NR are only 0.73\% and 2.74\%, respectively, compared with 25.96\% for FR.
+Similar results are observed on Travelmap.
+This suggests that models mainly rely on the original shortest path and often succeed only when it happens to coincide with the criteria-optimal path, rather than truly using the given criteria.

-\textbf{Observation 2: Counting and numerical computation deficiencies.} Table \ref{tab:constraint_understanding} shows that models struggle with numerical tasks like counting and computation.
-When asked to provide computed values, performance declines.
-QA experiments in Appendix~\ref{subsec:qa_results} show that, while the models exhibit cross-modal integration capabilities, they struggle with tasks such as station counting, numerical comparison, and multi-hop reasoning.

-\textbf{Observation 3: Heterogeneous graphs limited understanding.} Results from Tables \ref{tab:route-repetition-ablation} and \ref{tab:constraint_understanding} both show that model performance drops to near 0 on weighted and heterogeneous graph tasks, with little improvement even under simplified constraints.
-This indicates that current models have difficulties in modeling weight relations, which are further amplified in heterogeneous graph settings.

-\textbf{Observation 4: Multi-step Reasoning Bottleneck.} As shown in Table~\ref{tab:route-repetition-ablation}, all time-related indicators drop to zero once ``transfer time'' is introduced, revealing that models fail under even minimal multi-step reasoning complexity.